sta-szek/pojo-tester/src/book/comparison/README.md

 ```

 #### Mean Bean
-Testing `pojos`` using Mean Bean is almost as simply as using `POJO-TESTER` or OpenPojo.
+Testing `pojos` using Mean Bean is almost as easy as using `POJO-TESTER` or OpenPojo.
 But we have to create three testers:

 ```java
 @Test